 - include intimate partner violence into the health issues to be addressed by general practitioners

-- acquire knowledge about specific needs of LGBT+ in primary health care
+- acquire knowledge about specific needs of LGBT+ people in primary health care

 Content of the module

 Sex and gender specificities in primary health care are well known and documented.
 Cardiovascular symptoms are less recognized in women for example, whereas depression is not addressed and undertreated in men.
-Referral to specialists can also be gender biased.
-Furthermore, gender specific issues such as intimate violence or LGBT+ specificities may only be recognized and addressed in the intimacy of a general practice.
+In fact, gender bias can occur all along a consultation: how patient history is taken, how prevention is practiced, how referral to specialists is conducted, or how pain is managed.
+Furthermore, primary healthcare providers must adequately address gender-related aspects such as intimate partner violence or LGBT+ people specificities and needs.

 In concrete terms, the module comprises the following blocks: